Kenneth-Lee/linux-kernel-warpdrive/Documentation/warpdrive/warpdrive.rst

 ===================
 For the hardware without IOMMU, WarpDrive can still work, the only problem is VA cannot be used in the device.
 The driver should adopt another strategy for the shared memory.
-It is only for testing, it is not recommended.
+It is only for testing, and not recommended.

 The Folk Scenario
 =================
-If a process with allocated queues and shared memory, what happen if it forks a child?
+For a process with allocated queues and shared memory, what happen if it forks a child?

 The fd of the queue will be duplicated on folk, so the child can send request